 The Master of Environmental Science and Management (MESM) program is a two-year* professional degree program designed for individuals who plan to enter or re-enter the workforce upon graduation.
-The program focuses on application and problem-solving and has three parts: the first-year core curriculum, the second-year work in one of six Specializations*, and the Group Project or Eco-E Project.
+The program focuses on application and problem-solving and has three parts: the first-year core curriculum, the second-year work in one of seven Specializations*, and the Group Project or Eco-Entrepreneurship Project.

 The Bren School MESM degree requires students to complete a core curriculum that provides solid foundation in coupled human and environmental systems.
 Students become conversant in the language, knowledge, techniques, and methodologies of various disciplines while developing general analytical skills, problem-solving abilities, and the adaptability that is indispensable to professional success.
 Our objective is to provide a foundation of multidisciplinary knowledge plus quantitative and analytical skills that will enable students to interpret, design, communicate, and implement policy and management solutions.
 Students normally complete the core courses during the first year of study; the courses are designed to accommodate varying levels of knowledge.

 |ESM 201||Ecology of Managed Ecosystems||4 units|

 |ESM 206AB||Statistics & Data Analysis||2 units each|